-Due to COVID-19, NELI will be altering the format of this year’s Public Sector EEO and Employment Law Update to be a LIVE WEBINAR Conference.
+NELI will be holding the 2022 Public Sector EEO and Employment Law Update as a LIVE WEBINAR Conference.
 The program will be presented over 3 days, with 3.5 hours of instruction per day.

 NOTE: NELI has reduced the price of the program because we are able to offer it in webinar format.

 You may participate "live" and/or watch the recording at your convenience.

 The program will feature our renowned faculty and our comprehensive materials.